Skip to Content

 • On April 7, 2021, the Department of Defense (DoD) announced a new board of appeals for service members who were discharged from the military on or after December 20, 2019.
 The Discharge Appeal Review Board (DARB) will provide final review of discharge or dismissal characterization upgrade requests when petitioners have exhausted all available administrative remedies.

 MJA has successfully helped service members upgrade their discharge characterization of service.
-If you believe your discharge or dismissal was unjust, erroneous, or otherwise warrants an upgrade, contact us today for your free consultation.
+If you believe your discharge or dismissal was unjust, erroneous, or otherwise warrants an upgrade, contact us today for your consultation.

 Established under Title 10 U.S.C. § 1553a, the DARB conducts a final review of any request for an upgrade in the characterization of a discharge or dismissal.
 The DARB is the highest administrative level of review for a discharge upgrade request.
 While the DoD has designated the Air Force as lead agent to implement the process, the DARB serves as the final level of administrative review for ALL branches of the military.